Battle of Varese

 The Battle of Varese was fought on 26 May 1859 at Varese (Lombardy).
-It was an engagement of the Second Italian War of Independence, fought between the Italian volunteers formation of the Hunters of the Alps, led by Giuseppe Garibaldi, against Austrian troops.
+It was an engagement of the Second Italian War of Independence, fought between the Italian volunteers formation of the Hunters of the Alps, led by Giuseppe Garibaldi, against Austrian troops led by Karl von Urban.
 The Austrian defeat allowed the movement of the Hunters towards Como, and obliged the Austrians to keep troops on the northern part of the front.

-The prelude
+Prelude to battle

-Following the Battle of Montebello, Napoleon III and Victor Emmanuel II decided Ferenc Gyulai was tied down at the Po.
+Following the Battle of Montebello, Napoleon III and Victor Emmanuel II decided Ferenc Gyulay was tied down at the Po.
 The Franco-Piedmontese forces were then moved from Alessandria and then to Vercelli.
-This strategic flanking movement from conducted from 27 May through 29 May 1859.
+This strategic flanking movement was conducted from 27 May through 29 May 1859.
 Cialdini's 4th Division led the advance guard, supported by Manfredo Fanti and Giovanni Durando.
 Achille Baraguey d'Hilliers' I Corps and MacMahon's II Corps deployed along the Po, blocking the Austrians.